See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Creation of endowed scholarships occurs when a donor gifts money to Southeast to create a scholarship fund.
 These donors may be alumni, businesses, community members, faculty/staff or other individuals who want our students to succeed academically and financially.

-Beginning freshmen will be considered for these awards as part of the regular financial aid process; awarding for fall 2019 will begin in December 2018 and continue until the fall semester begins.
-Continuing Southeast students will automatically be considered and notified beginning in May 2019.
+Beginning freshmen will be considered for these awards as part of the regular financial aid process; awarding for fall begin the previous December and continues until the fall semester begins.
+Continuing Southeast students will automatically be considered and notified beginning in May.
 While not required, completion of the FAFSA is recommended since some endowed scholarships require demonstrated financial need, as indicated by the FAFSA.

 Although a separate application is not required for Endowed and Sponsored Scholarships, admitted students may receive a notification that they meet the requirements for certain awards that require additional information.